Kaiji (manga): Production

-At the onset of the series' serialization, Nobuyuki Fukumoto was 37 years old and had an established reputation for his gambling manga, including works such as Ten, Akagi, and Gin to Kin.
-The project was initially conceived as a short story centered on the first game in the series, "restricted rock–paper–scissors".
+Before the start of the series, Nobuyuki Fukumoto was 37 years old and had an established reputation for his gambling manga, including works such as Ten, Akagi, and Gin to Kin.
+The project was initially conceived as a short story centered on the first game in the series, "Restricted Rock–Paper–Scissors".
 However, Fukumoto informed his chief editor at Kodansha that compressing the narrative into a few chapters proved difficult.
 Consequently, the decision to serialize the manga was made in November 1995, and Kaiji started publication in Weekly Young Magazine in February 1996.
 Fukumoto noted that the original concept did not use the main character's name as the title.
 He intended to avoid making the protagonist "so cool" and sought the most ordinary name possible for him.

 Assuming his readers might be unfamiliar with gambling manga, Fukumoto stated that he created original gambling games for the series.
 He found that invented games are easier to process than pre-existing ones, allowing for simpler rules and greater creative freedom.
 He noted that any scenario can become a gamble, and an original game enables him to craft surprising or interesting developments for the audience.
 His process for creating a new game involves first devising the concept and then figuring out a method to defeat it, emphasizing that persistence is key to developing clever tricks and creative solutions for victory.